TokoFree/TCABootcamp/Day 1/README.md

 3. `date`: Maybe you ask, why need to put the Date in the environment?
 If you see the previous description of Environment, "we put all that we can't control", Date is the same, everytime you run `Date()`, it will generate different timestamp.
 4. `uuid`: Same with date.

-There are 2 types of Environment, which is direct (date, uuid) and non direct using Effect (loadData, trackEvent).
+There are two types of Environment, which is direct (date, uuid) and non direct using Effect (loadData, trackEvent).

 When using direct, you can just called it like regular function, e.g:
 ```swift